Lifestyle inflation, what the heck is that and why do you need to smash it?

 Instead of relying on temporary happiness, take steps to avoid impulse purchases so you don’t get sucked into lifestyle inflation.

-I coach clients to replace their credit cards with debit cards so they can only spend money they have.
+I coach clients to replace their credit cards with debit cards so they can only spend the money they have.

 The other option for those that can’t get rid of their credit cards is to leave them at home when you go shopping.